kennysmithed/origins23/origins_tutorial_wk6.md

 Botha, R. (2010).
 On the soundness of inferring modern language from symbolic behaviour. <i>Cambridge Archaeological Journal, 20,</i> 345-356.
 [Available online from the University network](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_journals_755047641) - just click "read article" near the top.

 Henshilwood, C.S. & Dubreuil, B. (2009).
 Reading the artefacts: Gleaning language skills from the Middle Stone Age in southern Africa.
-In R. Botha & C. Knight (Eds.), <i>The Cradle of Language<i> (pp. 41-60).
+In R. Botha & C. Knight (Eds.), <i>The Cradle of Language</i> (pp. 41-60).
 Oxford: Oxford University Press.
 [Available online from the University network](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_ebookcentralchapters_7033936_12_60) - you can access the whole book from one of those links and if necessary scroll down the table of contents to find this chapter.

 ## Re-use